 top of page

-About the tribe of Dan: Following the conquest of Canaan, the tribe of Dan was assigned an area in what is now the larger Tel Aviv area and possibly within the territory of Judah.
+About the tribe of Dan: Following the conquest of Canaan, the tribe of Dan was assigned an area in what is now the larger Tel Aviv area, possibly within the territory of Judah.
 As evidenced by the story of Samson, who was from the tribe of Dan, the tribe found it difficult to establish itself in this area because of strong opposition from the Philistines.
-The tribe therefore captured the city of Laish, on what is now Tel Dan, and moved to this fertile area in the north of Israel.
-As the Book of Judges informs us: “They proceeded to Laish, a people tranquil and unsuspecting, and they put them to the sword and burned down the town” (Judges 18:27).
-This account is found towards the end of the Book of Judges, but it likely happened close to the time of the Conquest since it is also mentioned in the book of Joshua.
+They therefore captured the city of Laish, on what is now Tel Dan, and the entire tribe moved to this fertile area in the north of Israel.
+As the Book of Judges tells us: “They proceeded to Laish, a people tranquil and unsuspecting, and they put them to the sword and burned down the town” (Judges 18:27).
+This account is found towards the end of the Book of Judges, but it likely happened close to the time of the initial conquest of Canaan since it is also mentioned in the book of Joshua.
 Laish had an alliance with Sidon, but Sidon was unable to come to its aid because of the distance involved (Judges 18:28).
 This raises the possibility that the inhabitants of Laish were Phoenician.
-Alternatively, they were Canaanite and had an alliance with the Sidonites.
+Alternatively, they were Canaanite and had an alliance with the Phoenician Sidonites.

-The sources of the Jordan River: The Jordan River has 3 sources - the Dan, Hermon and Snir.
+The sources of the Jordan River: The Jordan River has three sources - the Dan, Hermon and Snir.
 Of these, the Dan provides the greatest amount of water, equivalent to the other two rivers combined.
 The water of the Dan River comes from rainwater and snow falling on Mount Hermon that seeps into the ground and emerges in hundreds of springs at the base of Mount Hermon.
-Prior to the Six-Day War, the source of the Dan was the only one of these rivers in Israeli hands.
-One of the consequences of the Six-Day War was that all its water sources originating from the Golan Heights were taken over by Israel.
-This was fitting, since prior to this war, Syria had attempted to divert these rivers and deprive Israel of water.
+Prior to the Six-Day War, the source of the Dan River was the only water source in Israeli hands.
+One of the consequences of the Six-Day War was that all its water sources from the Golan Heights were taken over by Israel.
+This was fitting, since prior to this war Syria had attempted to divert these rivers and deprive Israel of water.

 More rushing water.jpeg